DrC0ns0le/RTXVideoProcessor/docs/CONCEPTS_AND_GLOSSARY.md

 - Buffering and interleaving require predictable order

 **RTXVideoProcessor Handling**:
-- Encoder ensures PTS/DTS monotonicity internally
+- Encoder ensures PTS/DTS monotonicity internally, and the pipeline additionally enforces strict DTS monotonicity for audio when muxing MP4/fMP4.
+- Audio PTS is derived from a cumulative `accumulated_audio_samples` counter to maintain sample-accurate timing and avoid drift from resampling.
+- When draining the final audio FIFO frame, any zero-padding does not advance the PTS beyond the actual number of content samples, preventing end-of-stream overshoot.
-- Muxer (`av_interleaved_write_frame`) validates and may reject violations
+- Muxer (`av_interleaved_write_frame`) validates and may reject violations; the pipeline tracks `last_audio_dts` to ensure strictly increasing DTS for audio.
 - Simple Mode: Would auto-fix violations (legacy behavior)
 - FFmpeg-Compatible Mode: Reports violations without auto-fix